 - Nursing Moms get a pass: We just had a very vocal and wonderful exchange of ideas about nursing in public on my Facebook page.
 Though most women agreed that discretion is best, many gave nursing women a pass when it comes to breast exposure.
 Feeding your child and flaunting your bosom are two very different things.

 - Unwanted is unwanted: Some women have the reputation of “asking for it”.
 This means displaying so much breast that it seems like an open invitation for anyone to ogle.
 I disagree.
 Even if a woman chooses to showcase her cleavage, and even if she appreciates a few looks, outright staring and harassment are never ok.
 I get it, breasts are both sexual and functional (hello, nursing moms!).
 We can’t forget that they play a very important part in a woman’s sexuality.
 But, crossing the line from appreciating ones’ bust, to sexual harassment is not ok.
 Sometimes it takes a simple and frank: “Hi.
 My eyes are up here”.
 Other times, the situation can be more serious, or threatening.
 Either way, speak up about what you want- or do not want!

 So how do you deal with boob stares?
 Do you choose to cover up?
 Do you flaunt it?
 Does age or size have anything to do with it?
 I know that as I have ::ahem:: aged, my taste on men checking out my bust has changed.
 And what about when someone crosses the line?
 I’m curious to hear what kind of breast attention YOU think is the best attention?
-Leave a comment and answer the poll to see if other women agree!
+Leave a comment!